By Dennis Hartley

 Michael Sacks stars as milquetoast daydreamer Billy Pilgrim, a WW2 vet who weathers the devastating Allied firebombing of Dresden as a POW.
 After the war, he marries his sweetheart, fathers a son and daughter and settles into a comfortable middle-class life, making a living as an optometrist.

-So far, that’s a standard all-American postwar scenario, nu?
-Except for the part where a UFO lands on his nice manicured lawn one night and spirits him off to the planet Tralfamadore, after which he becomes permanently “unstuck” in time; i.e., begins living (and re-living) his life in random order.
+A standard all-American postwar scenario…except for the part where a UFO lands on his nice, manicured lawn and spirits him off to the planet Tralfamadore, after which he becomes permanently “unstuck” in time, i.e., begins living (and re-living) his life in random order.
 Great performances from Valerie Perrine and Ron Leibman.
 Stephen Geller adapted the script.

 Stop-Loss – This powerful and heartfelt 2008 drama is from Boys Don’t Cry director Kimberly Peirce.
 Co-written by the director along with Mark Richard, it was one of the first substantive films to address the plight of Iraq war vets.

 As the film opens, we meet Sgt.
 Brandon King (Ryan Phillippe), an infantry squad leader leading his men in hot pursuit of a carload of heavily armed insurgents through the streets of Tikrit.
 The chase ends in a harrowing ambush, with the squad suffering heavy casualties.